Prof. Lorenzo Moroni

 Affiliations: Maastricht University, MERLN Institute, Dept. of Complex Tissue Regeneration, The Netherlands

 Carlos Mota received his PhD in Biomaterials from…

 Carlos Mota received his PhD in Biomaterials from the BIOS research doctorate school in Biomolecular Sciences at the University of Pisa, Italy, in March 2012.
 His doctoral studies were focused on the development of new approaches for the fabrication of polymeric scaffolds for Tissue Engineering applications.
 Furthermore, he was a researcher at the department of Neurosciences, University of Pisa, where he developed scaffolds for otology surgery applications.

 In 2013, he was a postdoc at the department of Tissue Regeneration, University of Twente, where he developed in partnership with Screvo BV a multiwell array platform for high content screening, targeting the effect of small molecules and biopharmaceutical in cancer therapeutics in vitro and in vivo.
-In 2014, he continued as a post-doc at the Complex Tissue Regeneration department at MERLN.
-Since 2017, he is an assistant professor in the group leading biorpinting activities.
+In 2014, he continued as a post-doc at the Complex Tissue Regeneration (CTR) department at MERLN.
+Since 2017, he is an assistant professor in the CTR department leading biorpinting activities.

 Carlos main research interests are focused on biofabrication, bioprinting and additive manufacturing techniques for the development of tissue engineered constructs.